atrocore/atrocore/docs/01.atrocore/03.administration/12.attribute-management/01.attributes/docs.md

 > For Date attributes the time defaults are not applicable.

+## Attribute of Bool type

+The Bool attribute type is used for true/false values — flags, toggles, and simple yes/no decisions.

+By default, a Bool attribute supports three states: **Yes**, **No**, and **Null** (no value set).
+In this mode, the attribute is displayed as a dropdown.

+The **Allow null value** option controls whether Null is a valid state for the attribute:

+- When **Allow null value** is enabled (default), the attribute can hold Null in addition to Yes/No, and is displayed as a dropdown with options: Null, Yes, No.
+- When **Allow null value** is disabled, the attribute can only be Yes or No, and is displayed as a checkbox.

 ## Attributes of List and Multi-value List type

 !! **List** and **Multi-value List** attribute types remain available but will be deprecated in a future release.
 For new implementations, it is recommended to use **Link** and **Multiple Link** attribute types instead.
 See the [migration guidance](#how-to-migrate-to-link-and-multiple-link) below.